TomerElal/Nine_Mens_Morris/README.md

 - **MoveType**: Enum for different types of moves.
 - **Piece**: Represents a piece on the board.
 - **Player**: Abstract base class for players, with subclasses for specific player types.
-- **UserPlayer**: Allows a human player to interact with the game.
+  - **GuiUserPlayer**: Allows a human player to interact with the game through GUI.
   - **RandomPlayer**: Implements a player that makes random moves.
-- **MinimaxPlayer**: Implements a player that uses the Minimax algorithm.
+  - **GuiMultiAgentsPlayer**: Implements a player that uses various algorithms (e.g., Minimax, AlphaBeta) through GUI.
 - **BaseAgent**: Base class for search agents.
   - **MinimaxAgent**: Implements the Minimax algorithm for decision making.
+  - **ExpectiMaxAgent**: Implements the Expectimax algorithm.
+  - **AlphaBetaAgent**: Implements the Alpha-Beta pruning algorithm.

 ## Setup and Installation